Search

 On the higher m/z side the behaviour is slightly different.
 Here the drop is not steep but has a more sigmoidal shape.
 The stability diagram would actually predict stability for all heavier ions but other factors come into play here as well.
 100% transmission would depend on the fact that the starting point and energy is always well defined and that the movement along the z-axis would be ideal, which is all not the case.
 Typically, transmission of quadrupoles drops to around 50% at roughly 3 times the quad mass.
 That means a quadrupole with a maximum quad mass (or upper selection limit) of m/z 2.000 will lose ~50% of the ions at m/z 6.000.
 This is the reason why for very high m/z values you want large quad masses!

 So, when do we need to transfer ions with very high m/z values?
-The following graph shows the increase of charges with increasing mass of proteins.
-You can see that for denaturated proteins under acidic conditions the number of charges rises quite quickly with increasing mass, whereas for non-covalent complexes the charge increase is much slower, actually approximately 13 times lower!
-So while charge increase on denaturated proteins is quick, the m/z values stay low, typically with a maximum at m/z 2.000 or less.
+The following graph shows the increase of charges with increasing masses of proteins.
+You can see that for denaturated proteins under acidic conditions the number of charges rises quite quickly with increasing mass, whereas for non-covalent complexes the charge increase is much slower, actually approximately 13 times slower!
+So as charge increase on denaturated proteins is quick, the m/z values stay low, typically with a maximum at m/z 2.000 or less.

-Under native conditions a 400kDa protein picks up only around 45 charges and thus has a charge envelope maximum at almost m/z 9.000!
+But under native conditions a 400kDa protein or protein complex picks up only around 45 charges and thus has a charge envelope maximum at almost m/z 9.000!
 That means that with a 2k quadrupole we will already run into a serious ion transmission issue!

 Increase of charge with increasing protein mass